07 Jun Influencers: Who Are They and Why You Need Them

 Thousands of people have been interested in different things for many years, so you may be wondering why suddenly they become “famous” for this and also earn money and pretty much make a living out of it?

-If she ends up recommending the product, this brand will have for sure a considerable amount of new consumers, because they trust her review, hence they feel trust to invest their money in this particular product or service.
+If she ends up recommending the product, this brand will have for sure a considerable amount of new consumers, because they trust her review, hence they feel confident to invest their money in this particular product or service.
 It’s pretty much like asking advice from a friend, and you trust your friends, right?

 - How often do you hear your topic mentioned in the news?